francesctr4/SplitScreen/index.md

 ### TODO 3 → [Scene.cpp]
 ### “Instantiate the players in the scene”

-* Read the config.xml and retrieve all the player nodes.
+* Read the config.xml and retrieve all the player nodes
-* Then you have to CreateEntity of each player.
+* Then you have to CreateEntity of each player
-* Don’t forget to add them to the players list.
+* Don’t forget to add them to the players list

 ![TODO 3](https://user-images.githubusercontent.com/99948892/227061519-a9e45b39-7443-492d-8a9e-3645a7def82a.png)